radius-project/docs/docs/content/operations/environments/workspaces/index.md

 ---
 type: docs
-title: "Radius workspaces"
+title: "Overview: Radius workspaces"
 linkTitle: "Workspaces"
 description: "Learn how to handle multiple Radius platforms and environments with workspaces"
-weight: 100
+weight: 200
-categories: "How-To"
+categories: "Overview"
 ---

 Workspaces allow you to manage multiple Radius platforms and environments using a local configuration file.
 You can easily define and switch between workspaces to deploy and manage applications across local, test, and production environments.